Zenchiyu/bachelor-project/README.md

 - `./documentation` contains:
 	- `./documentation/project_report.pdf`: Bachelor project report (in French)
-	- `./documentation/presentation_slides.pdf`: Presentation slides explaining the problem and one particular paper (Han et al.)
+	- `./documentation/presentation_slides.pdf`: Presentation slides explaining the problem and one particular paper (Han et al.) (Author part: explaining as if it's our own work and based on how we interpreted the paper)
 	- `./documentation/project_summary.pdf`: 800 words summary explaining the project

 - `./notebooks` contains one of the notebooks I wrote for my bachelor project